BartlettJE/statsresdesign/docs/10-BayesEst.md

 For this example, for a sample size of 39, we have pretty strong evidence in favour of a positive effect in the audio group.
 The 95% HDI excludes zero, but if we set a ROPE of 1 unit, we do not quite exclude it.
 This means if we wanted to be more confident that the effect exceeded the ROPE, we would need more data.
 This is just for demonstration purposes, I'm not sure if the original study would consider an effect of 1 as practically meaningful, or whether they would just be happy with any non-zero effect.

 Following from chapter 9, we saw we can also use Bayesian statistics to test hypotheses.
 This works in a modelling approach as `brms` has a function to test hypotheses.
 We must provide the fitted model object and state a hypothesis to test.
 This relies on a character description of the parameter and test value.
-For a full explanation, see the [brms documentation online](https://paul-buerkner.github.io/brms/reference/hypothesis.html) for the function.
+For a full explanation, see the <a href="https://paul-buerkner.github.io/brms/reference/hypothesis.html" target="_blank">brms documentation online</a> for the function.
 Here, we will test the coefficient/slope against a point-null of 0.

 ```r